The catchy music fades as a little boy, strolling along a York City sidewalk, appears on screen.

 This year, submissions range from website makeovers to pop-up retail to a York-themed magazine.
 The rules require that ideas be submitted in a YouTube video.

 "It doesn't have to be a great video," said Patti Stirk, who chairs the YorIT committee.
-"It's really the idea and the impact the idea can have that we're going for."

 The winner - or, possibly, winners - will be announced in April.
 In the meantime, anyone can watch the videos.

 And, perhaps, someone else with money will step up to fund an idea that might otherwise be left behind.

 The videos: One video leads with a montage of empty, downtown storefronts.
 Its makers estimate vacant retail space in York City equates to the size of more than three football fields.